Skip to main content

 A companion measure, Senate Bill 1751, would codify similar provisions into state statute but would only take effect if voters approve the constitutional change in SCR 1049.

 The bills address difficulties states have faced obtaining lethal injection drugs and occasional botched executions using that method.
 Arizona's current protocol, updated in recent years, authorizes lethal injection as the primary method, with lethal gas as an alternative for certain older cases.
-No executions have occurred in the state since a controversial 2022 lethal injection that raised questions about the process.
+Two executions have occurred in the state in 2025, after a controversial 2022 lethal injection raised questions about the process.

 Payne and supporters argue the changes ensure lawful death sentences can be carried out reliably, particularly in cases involving attacks on police.
 The senator described the package as "execution reform" to protect public safety and respect jury verdicts.